-E-mail: ullomlyn@westliberty.edu;
+E-mail: bfroshey@westliberty.edu

-brunnerr@westliberty.edu www.hilltoppersports.com
+brunnerr@westliberty.edu

 West Liberty University's Intercollegiate Athletic Program is an integral part of the institution's total educational mission.
-Men's and women's sports are offered, providing diverse opportunities to accommodate students' needs and varying interests (football, women's volleyball, men's and women's tennis, men's and women's cross country, men's and women's basketball, wrestling, women's softball, men's baseball, men's and women's track, men's and women's golf, men's and women's soccer and women's acrobatics and tumbling).
+Men's and women's sports are offered, providing diverse opportunities to accommodate students' needs and varying interests (football, women's volleyball, men's and women's tennis, men's and women's cross country, men's and women's basketball, men's and women's wrestling, women's softball, men's baseball, men's and women's track, men's and women's golf, men's and women's soccer and women's acrobatics and tumbling).

-The University belongs to the 12-member Mountain East Conference (MEC), as well as Division II of the National Collegiate Athletic Association (NCAA).
+The University belongs to the 10-member Mountain East Conference (MEC), as well as Division II of the National Collegiate Athletic Association (NCAA).
 Athletic-related aid is available to a limited number of participants who qualify.